AndrewBunn00/NetworkedAndroidApp/app/src/main/java/com/example/networkedcrossword/README.txt

 - If it fails, need to say auth <authToken> (telnet window says where to get it at the top)
 - After adding the redirect successfully, enter port 6000 on the client and hit "Join"
 - Should see communication in the run window of the ide, the server should print out 'client connected'

+Server Client Communication:
+- On successful connection, the server sends the client the seed for which board to use.
+The client then generates the board.
+- The client will be blocking for read, waiting for the server to write to its buffer.
+- Once the server turn is over, it will update a list of all the words that have been found, and send that list to the client.
+- The client will then update its list of words found, and update the board with the new words found and be able to take their turn.
+- The client will update the word list and send it back to the server, who will then update their board and word list.
+- This process repeats until the game is over.